-A player's marginal impact depends on its entry order; in the example, the "allocation [to the three associations] of course depends on the order of formation of the grand coalition" ([5], p.
-27).
-In the interests of fairness and stability, a new member should probably receive an allocation amount somewhere between its standalone value and its full marginal impact on the coalition characteristic function -- but where in between?
+A player's marginal impact depends on its entry order.
+In the example, the "allocation [to the three associations] of course depends on the order of formation of the grand coalition" [5, p.
+27].
+In the interests of fairness and stability, a new member should probably receive an allocation amount somewhere between its stand-alone value and its full marginal impact on the coalition characteristic function-but where in between?
 How much is fair?
 These questions must be answered simultaneously for all the players, balancing questions of stability, incentives to split from the group, bargaining power, and marginal impact to the coalition characteristic function value.

 To help answer the allocation question, game theory has developed a set of standards or rules for allocations.
-Firstly, legitimate allocation methods must be additive -- the sum of the players' allocations must equal the total amount to be allocated.
+First, legitimate allocation methods must be additive-the sum of the players' allocations must equal the total amount to be allocated.
 The MV and MS methods are not (renewal) additive: they either allocate too much (MV) or too little (MS) in the renewal case.

-Secondly, a coalition should be stable, which roughly translates to fair.
+Second, a coalition should be stable, which roughly translates to fair.
 There must not be incentives for either a single player or a sub-group of players to split from the group and form a faction.
-These "rules of fairness" are referred to as the conditions of individual and collective rationality (see [4], p.
-66 - 68) :
+These "rules of fairness" are referred to as the conditions of individual and collective rationality (see [4, p.
+66-68]).
 Individual rationality means a player is no worse off for having joined the coalition.

-Collective rationality means no subgroup would be better off on their own.
+Collective rationality means no subgroup would be better off on its own.

 These rules can be formalized into a set of acceptable ranges of allocations for each player.
 This set defines what is known as the core of the game.
-It consists of all allocations which satisfy these fairness and stability conditions.
+It consists of all allocations satisfying these fairness and stability conditions.

-Consider the Brussels Association of Actuaries (A.A.Br. - player 3) from the example.
+Consider the Brussels Association of Actuaries (A.A.Br.- player 3) from the example.
 They have 300,000 francs, and on their own could earn 7.75%.
 If they join as the third player, they will push the coalition rate of return from 10.25% to 12.00%.
 How much should they earn?
-Certainly not less than 7.75% -- it is not individually rational for them to join.
-Conversely, they should not earn so much that the other two players end up earning less than 10.25% -- that would not be collectively rational for them.
-In that case, they would be better off forming their own faction.
-Similar exercises can be performed for the other two players.
-The resulting set of acceptable allocations defines the boundaries of the core (see [5], p.
-26).
+Certainly not less than 7.75%-it would not be individually rational for them to join.
+Conversely, they should not earn so much that players 1 and 2 end up earning less than 10.25%-that would not be collectively rational for them.
+In that case, players 1 and 2 would be better off forming their own faction.
+Similar exercises can be performed from the perspective of players 1 and 2.
+The resulting set of acceptable allocations defines the boundaries of the core (see [5, p.
+26]).